ihrapsa/KlipperWrt/README.md

 #### 1. Build OpenWrt image
 * Only neccesary until the [port](https://github.com/openwrt/openwrt/pull/3802) gets merged and officially supported.
   * I recommend following figgyc's [post](https://github.com/figgyc/figgyc.github.io/blob/source/posts.org#compiling-openwrt-for-the-creality-wb-01-tips-and-tricks).
 You'll find there his experience and a guide to compile OpenWrt.
 Here is his OpenWrt [branch](https://github.com/figgyc/openwrt/tree/wb01) with support for the Creality Wi-Fi Box and the [PR](https://github.com/openwrt/openwrt/pull/3802) pending to merge to main OpenWrt.

+  * :exclamation: This is an OpenWrt snapshot (aka not officially supported) and kernel modules can't be installed with opkg.
+You NEED to choose some required kmods inside `make menuconfig`:
+  `kmod-fs-ext4` `kmod-usb-storage` `kmod-usb-ohci` `kmod-usb-uhci` `kmod-usb-serial` `kmod-usb-serial-ch431`*  `kmod-video-core` `kmod-video-uvc`
+  *(chose this because my printer has the ch431 serial usb convertor.
+You might want to choose `kmod-usb-serial-fttdi` if your mainboard uses that - check this before building/compiling)
 #### 2. Install OpenWrt to the device

 <details>